loop-horizon/sdfm/README.md

 # Simplified Data for Marketing (SDfM) Schema

 The Simplified Data for Marketing (SDfM) model is designed to enable rapid activation of customer data across multiple digital touchpoints.
-The SDfM schema can be deployed within your data warehouse and has been architected to provide all the required data points to integrate customer data with the following endpoints:
+The SDfM schema can be deployed within your data warehouse and has been architected to contain all required variables to integrate customer data with the following endpoints:

 ```bash
 * Adobe Experience Cloud